Alcohol, Entertainment and Gaming Licensing

 In response to the growing problem of counterfeit alcohol, the Government has introduced the Alcohol Wholesaler Registration Scheme.
 All wholesale sellers of alcohol are required to register with HMRC.
 On registration, wholesalers receive a Unique Reference Number (URN) as proof that they are legally able to sell alcohol to businesses.

-It is illegal to buy alcohol from a wholesaler who is not registered and able to provide you with their URN (which you are able to check online: www.gov.uk/check-alcohol-wholesaler-registration).
-If you buy your alcohol from an unregistered business, then you may be liable to a criminal or civil penalty and your alcohol may be seized.
+It is illegal to buy alcohol from a wholesaler who is not registered and able to provide you with their URN (you can check online whether a wholesaler is approved).
+If you buy your alcohol from an unregistered business, then you may be liable for a criminal or civil penalty and your alcohol may be seized.
 You must keep records to prove you have checked that your supplier is registered with HMRC.

 Live Music Act 2012